ERIE CANALWAY TRAIL:

 Amsterdam to Little Falls Section:

-Note; If you head right on-road along Bridge St you'll pass by the old 1850 Sweet Canal Store on your left before coming to the Mohawk Valley Gateway Overlook pedestrian bridge.
-This bridge crosses the Mohawk River and contains gardens, benches and overlooks.
+Note; If you head right on-road along Bridge St you'll pass by the old 1850 Sweet Canal Store on your left before coming to the Mohawk Valley Gateway Overlook parking lot.
+A pedestrian bridge crosses the Mohawk River and contains gardens, benches and overlooks.
 After crossing a paved trail takes you underneath the Route 30 bridge to Riverlink Park after 0.5 miles, where you'll find a 911 Memorial, pavilion, picnic tables, restrooms and another pedestrian bridge (elevator) over active RR tracks to a parking garage atop Riverfront Center.

 Note; If you head left on-road along Bridge St you'll come to the old 1894 Amsterdam Castle/Armory.